Alexv216/IT1025/README.md

 ## Database Systems
 ### SQL, NoSQL, and Big Data Technologies
+SQL stands for Structured Query Language and it is used as a way to analyze and manipulate relational data ranging from a simple request for data to a complex update operation.
+NoSQL is another type of database.
+Compared to SQL, NoSQL can work with data in a looser way, allowing for a more unstructured environment, communicating changes to the data over time to all the large-scale databases spread over several servers.
+### The Four V's of Big Data
+The four V's of big data are volume, variety, velocity, and variability.
+Volume is dependent upon the size of data which plays a very crucial role in determining whether the value of a particular data can be considered as Big Data or not.
+Variety refers both structured and unstructured data and how many types of applications can be used for data analysis.
+Velocity deals with the speed at which data flows in from sources like business processes, application logs, networks, and social media sites at a massive and continuous flow.
+Variability is the inconsistency which can be shown by data at times, hampering the process of effective handling and management of the data.

 ### Data and Business Decisions
 ### The relational model and Normalization
 ### SQL Injections